anfit/workspace/README.md

 1. Upload or import `openapi.json` into the GPT tool definition. **Before doing so, make sure you edit the file and replace the `servers.url` field (currently set to a placeholder) with the actual domain or IP address where your API is hosted.**
 2. Configure the `Authorization: Bearer <token>` header in your GPT setup.
 3. Ensure the API server is reachable over HTTPS at the declared domain.
-4. Your GPT will now be able to list, read, create, and update files in the sandboxed directory.
+4. Your GPT will now be able to list, read, create, update, and commit files in the sandboxed directory.

 ## 📄 License